JackBekket/Hellper/lib/database/FILES.md

 ### External Data and Input Sources:

 - AI_ENDPOINT: Environment variable containing the API endpoint for the AI service.
+- GPT_KEY: User's AI session GPT key.
 - EMBEDDINGS_DB_URL: Environment variable containing the URL for the embeddings database.
-- GptKey: Field in the User struct containing the API key for the GPT service.

 ### Code Summary:

 #### SetContext Function:

-This function sets the context for a User object by establishing a connection to the embeddings database and initializing a vector store.
-It first loads the environment variables, retrieves the API key and endpoint for the AI service, and the URL for the embeddings database.
-Then, it uses the provided information to create a vector store using the GetVectorStoreWithOptions function from the embeddings package.
-The vector store is stored in the VectorStore field of the User object.
+This function sets the context for a user by establishing a connection to the embeddings database and initializing a vector store.
+It first loads the environment variables and retrieves the necessary information for connecting to the AI service and the embeddings database.
+Then, it uses the provided information to create a vector store using the `GetVectorStoreWithOptions` function from the `embeddings` package.
+The vector store is stored in the user's `VectorStore` field.
 Finally, it sets up a defer function to ensure that the vector store is closed when the function exits.

 #### ClearContext Function:

-This function clears the context for a User object by setting the VectorStore field to nil.
+This function clears the context for a user by setting the `VectorStore` field to nil.
+This effectively disconnects the user from the embeddings database and closes the vector store.